dhunninghake/vudu/README.md

       Button.large,
       this.props.disabled ?
 Button.grey : Button.blue // use it with props
     ],
-    'color': 'red', // If you need to override
+    'color': 'red', // to override composes
   }
 });
 ```